upsetjs/upsetjs_r/README.md

 ## Venn Diagram

-Besides the main UpSet.js plot also Venn Diagrams for two or three sets are supported.
+Besides the main UpSet.js plot also Venn Diagrams for up to five sets are supported.
 It uses the same input formats and has similar functionality in terms of interaction.

 ```R
 listInput <- list(one = c(1, 2, 3, 5, 7, 8, 11, 12, 13), two = c(1, 2, 4, 5, 10), three = c(1, 5, 6, 7, 8, 9, 10, 12, 13))